 They Are Not Big At All

 Luckily enough, extremists are an absolute minority.
 While it is surmisable that information extracted from P/CVE research reports goes viral, possibly undetected or hardly recognized, we must come to the realization that content is socially produced, and this plays to our advantage.
 Let me state two hypotheses, in this context:

 1) terrorist cells and organizations lack manpower and expertise in comparison with official and semi-official institutions.

 2) C/PVE documents can influence and corrode the morale and ideas of terrorists and terrorist organizations.

 While some of the publications and videos of extremists and terrorists are suprisingly professional and bear a certain appeal with reference to their evil following, extremists and terrorists are not in a position to stage a counter-operation rivaling the abilities of civilised institutions such as states or supranatinoal organisations, in scale, scope or quality.

-But how to achieve that the second hypothesis stated above proves to be correct?
-One ought to always contextualize and position oneself as a researcher.
-One might, then, ask: why am I to justify myself?
+But how to achieve that the second hypothesis (2) stated above can prove to be correct?
+One ought to contextualize and position oneself as a researcher.
+This is always a good standpoint.
+One might, however, ask: why am I to justify myself?
 The answer is simple: because information and communication is a contested terrain, particularly when it comes to counter-extremism.
 In recent years, we have seen communication bubbles popping up, with groups of terrorists consuming only or mainly information which has been rewritten with radical notions in mind, be it technical information or religious texts.

 Thorsten Koch, MA, PgDip